Sierras de Tejeda, Almijara y Alhama Natural Park

 Cultural information

-In the vicinity of the park we find several towns of long Moorish tradition, and rich Mudejar architecture.
-We should mention towns like Alcaucín, Cómpeta, Frigiliana, Salares, and Alhama de Granada.
+Within the park's area of influence are villages with a long Moorish tradition and rich Mudejar architecture.
+It is worth mentioning towns such as Alcaucín, Cómpeta, Frigiliana, Salares and Alhama de Granada.

 -